Maddocent/Getting_Cleaning_Data/CodeBook.md

 This will result in the download of the dataset, the cleaning-up of the dataset ("UCI_data/selected_data.txt") and generates a summary (UCI_data/tidy_data.txt" files).

-To load the generated "selected_data.txt" and "tidy_data.txt":

-load the "selected_data.txt" file:
+To load the generated "selected_data.txt" and "tidy_data.txt" data files: load the "selected_data.txt" file:

 ` selected_data <- tbl_df(read.table(file = "./UCI_data/selected_data.txt", row.names = NULL, header = TRUE)) `

-To view the selected_data table
+To view the "selected_data" table
 ` print(selected_data) `
 ` View(selected_data) `

-load the "tidy_data.txt" file
+load the "tidy_data.txt" file:
 ` tidy_data <- tbl_df(read.table(file = "./UCI_data/tidy_data.txt", row.names = NULL, header = TRUE)) `

+To view the "tidy_data" table
 ` print(tidy_data) `
+`View(tidy_data) `

 ## The experiment
 As reference in the Readme.md file in this repository: